 \subsubsection{Face recognition task}

-Table \ref{Tab: FR_results} reports the performance of DL models on the MTF data set for the face recognition task, which comprises 240 labels.
+Table \ref{Tab: FR_results} reports the performance of DL models on the curated MTF data set for the face recognition task, which comprises 240 labels.

-As expected, all trained models achieved better results than the random guess.
+As expected, all trained models achieved better results than random guess.
 However, the MobileNet\_v3 model trained from scratch exhibited subpar performance, just slightly above the random baseline (accuracy 2.88\% and F1 score 0.02\%).
-Remarkably, its low recall of just 0.42\% indicates that this model predicted all images to a single label, suggesting a failure to accurately extract image features for precise predictions.
-This outcome for MobileNet\_v3 was unsurprising, because this model was designed for simple and fast training in embedded systems.
-The other models trained from scratch exhibited better performance than the aforementioned model, with higher recall scores implying predictions across multiple labels, and potentially benefiting from increased training epochs and higher learning rates.
+Remarkably, its low recall of just 0.42\% indicates that this model predicted all images on a single label, suggesting that it was not able to accurately extract image features for precise predictions.
+This outcome for MobileNet\_v3 was not surprising because this model was designed for simple and fast training in embedded systems.
+The other models trained from scratch exhibited better performance than the aforementioned model, with higher recall scores implying predictions across multiple labels and potentially benefiting from increased training epochs and higher learning rates.

 As anticipated, all fine-tuned models with pre-trained weights outperformed their scratch-trained counterparts.
 This can be attributed to the pre-trained layers of the models, which are adept at identifying important image features and passing them to the model's classifier.
 The recall scores of the pre-trained models indicate successful predictions across multiple correct labels.
-Considering the uneven distribution of the data, the ConvNeXT model stood out with high results, with an accuracy of 79.78\% and an F1 score of 74.07\% due to its novelty and ability to tackle complex tasks using the Vision Transformer.
-Despite this model showing high performance in the FR task, the complexity of this highly multidimensional classification challenge presents significant difficulties for all other models, including the ConvNeXT model when trained from scratch.
-As a result, the MTF data set emerges as a valuable asset to encourage and support future research in this area.
+Taking into account the uneven distribution of the data, the ConvNeXT model stood out with high results, with an accuracy of 79.78\% and an F1 score of 74.07\% due to its novelty and ability to tackle complex tasks using the Vision Transformer.
+Despite this model showing high performance on the FR task, the complexity of this highly multidimensional classification challenge presents significant difficulties for all other models, including the ConvNeXT model when trained from scratch.
+As a result, the MTF data set emerges as a valuable asset for encouraging and supporting future research in this area.